kindy235/mysignals/README.md

 **How to use the user `AccesToken` to make HTTP Request to the API**

+- Add the `AccesToken` to the HTTP `Authorization` header :

 ![API Launcher](https://github.com/kindy235/mysignals/blob/main/images/member-create2.png?raw=true "MySignals device and Sensors")

+Now you can start making request to the API.

 **Member Service**

+-  Member Service `Endpoints` :

 ![API Launcher](https://github.com/kindy235/mysignals/blob/main/images/member-service.png?raw=true "MySignals device and Sensors")